-San Francisco Lyric Chorus receives many requests from other choruses to reproduce their program notes.
-The Chorus needs to make their program content easily accessible to choruses and engaging to the community as a whole.
+San Francisco Lyric Chorus receives frequent requests from other choruses to reproduce their program notes in their own concert programs.
+The Chorus needed to make their program content easily accessible to choruses and to engage to the wider community.

 Composer biographies are given the highest priority in presentation.
 I developed the site so that only composers are displayed on the front page of the site and a featured content space at the top of the page spotlights one of the composers.